Nautilus Marine has jumped on board with BNB Fishing to provide boaties with vital insights into boat insurance.

 The take-away message from this is to always secure the equipment in your boat.
 A length of plastic-covered chain or wire, a secure padlock and one or two turns around an internal transom support or other part of the boat’s structure – even just a good-quality padlock on your foredeck locker – will all count in your favour at claim time.
 As with all insurance policies, always check your product disclosure document and if you have a query, ask for clarification.

-If you need further information, you can contact Nautilus Marine Insurance on 1300 780 533 for any boat insurance requirements.
+If you need further information, you can contact Nautilus Marine Insurance on 1300 780 533 for any boat insurance requirements or further insights into boat insurance.